 There are many reasons why current and future States Parties to the Rome Statute should ratify the Kampala amendments.
+We have tried to capture these in a succinct, one-page document.
 By ratifying, States…

 Promote peace and the rule of law at the international level, by helping to establish a system of international criminal accountability aimed at enforcing the most fundamental rule governing the peaceful coexistence of nations: the prohibition of the illegal use of force.
 Activating the Court’s jurisdiction over the crime of aggression will help prevent illegal uses of force, as leaders will have to take the Court’s jurisdiction into account when taking relevant decisions.
 Ratifying States will do their part to help fulfil the promise of Nuremberg that never again would those who dare to commit the crime of aggression do so with impunity.